znhoughton/Modeling/README.md

 # Modeling

 The code for the following paper:
-Bastos et al., Soundboard-trained dogs produce non-random and intentional two-button combinations
+Bastos et al., Soundboard-trained dogs produce non-accidental, non-random  and non-imitative two-button combinations